Nauruan cuisine

 The cuisine of Nauru is the traditional cuisine of the island state on the Pacific Ocean.

 Nauru has the world's highest rate of obesity.

 Basic foods

-Like its other island neighbors, Nauruans consume a large amount of seafood, as well as foods made from coconuts and pandanus fruits.
+Like its other island neighbours, Nauruans consume a large amount of seafood, as well as foods made from coconuts and pandanus fruits.
 Coconut milk is also used extensively in Nauru.
 Coconut fish (raw fish, often tuna, served in coconut milk with seasonings) is a traditional dish.

 The native Nauruan names of traditional crops are: